csswizardry/csswizardry.github.com/_posts/2026-04-02-what-is-css-containment-and-how-can-i-use-it.md

 content _beneath_ it down the viewport, but it doesn’t affect anything outside of the drawer menu itself.
-Without `contain`ment, opening the language switcher scopes a layout event to the whole document, touching 4,371 nodes and applying new layout to just 41 of them—fewer than 10%:
+Without `contain`ment, opening the language switcher scopes a layout event to the whole document, touching 4,371 nodes and applying new layout to just 41 of them — fewer than 10%:

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2026/04/opentable-before.png" alt="Chrome DevTools performance profile showing OpenTable’s mobile drawer before containment.
 Opening the language switcher triggers a layout rooted at the whole document, touching 4,371 nodes and laying out 41 of them in 11.21 milliseconds." width="1500" height="966" loading="lazy">